-The three seasonal influenzas -A, B, and C cannot be reliably predicted and as such, paramedics must remain alert and take all necessary precautions when managing patients with suspected infectious respiratory illnesses.
+The three seasonal influenzas - A, B, and C cannot be reliably predicted and as such, paramedics must remain alert and take all necessary precautions when managing patients with suspected infectious respiratory illnesses.

 One of the most important lessons learned as a result of respiratory infection outbreaks is that prevention is the key to containing and controlling the spread of infectious diseases, including influenza.
-Systematic reviews have also demonstrated that influenza vaccine decreases the incidence of pneumonia, hospital admissions and deaths in the elderly, and the number of physician visits, hospitalizations and deaths and reduces exacerbations in high risk persons.1
+Systematic reviews have also demonstrated that influenza vaccine decreases the incidence of pneumonia related hospital admissions, deaths in the elderly, the number of physician visits, hospitalizations, deaths and exacerbations in high risk persons.1

 The National Advisory Committee on Immunization (NACI) releases an annual statement on influenza vaccination which provides medical, scientific and public health advice relating to influenza vaccination.
-The information in this Training Bulletin includes information and the recommendations from the NACI Statement on Seasonal Influenza Vaccine for 2014-2015.
+The information in this training bulletin includes information and the recommendations from the NACI Statement on Seasonal Influenza Vaccine for 2015-2016.